marlietandoc/marlietandoc.github.io/content/publication/eod/index.md

 ---
-title: 'Indoor CO2 concentrations and cognitive function: A critical review'
+title: 'The impact of emissions from an essential oil diffuser on cognitive performance'
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Bowen Du
+  - Heather Schwartz-Narbonne
   - admin
   - Michael Mack
   - Jeffrey Siegel